-In this article, we will see how we can connect an instance present in a private subnet with the help of an instance present in a private subnet.
+In this article, we will see how we can connect an instance present in a private subnet with the help of an instance present in a public subnet.

 Let us first have look over the following mentioned Key terminologies where we will first try to understand few things (like EC2 instance and other things) theoretically and then we will jump into the implementation section.